bevacqua/bruttissimo/README.md

 	- Progressive enhancement and unobtrusive javascript.
 	- Unobtrusive javascript further enhanced by using a convention where .js.cshtml files are the javascript counterpart to views (separation of concerns).
 	- Unobtrusive AJAX automation converting action ViewResults into AjaxViewResults.
-	- SignalR for persistent client/server connections for realtime updates.
+	- SignalR persistent client/server connections for realtime updates.

 	- MVC architecture.
 	- Custom "Mini" membership schema and providers, including Principal and Identity injection.